Kaktushose/reactionwaiter/README.md

 # Features
 - Create "ReactionWaiters" that will execute code when specific reactions are added
-- easily give limitations, e.g. a specific user or message
+- easily give limitations, e.g. only listen to a specific user or message
 - activate and deactivate waiters as you like
 - high flexibility
 - easy usage